SireneNova/Portfolio/Python/Version3+/DNARawData/readme.md

 6-19-2021

 ## Background
 Commercial genetic testing services like 23andme and Ancestry.com don't conduct their analyses by sequencing your entire genome.
-At the time of this writing, this isn't quite technologically feasible yet.
+At the time of this writing, this isn't technologically feasible yet.
-Instead these services search for a large number of known sequences called single nucleotide polymorphisms (SNPs), which are associated with a genotype (AA, GG, AG, CT, CC, etc.).
+Instead, these services search for a large number of known sequences called single nucleotide polymorphisms (SNPs), which are associated with a genotype (AA, GG, AG, CT, CC, etc.).
 Different testing services have different sets of SNPs they check for, which may overlap.
 Your genotype for each SNP tested is recorded in a raw downloadable data file.

 InsideTracker (an external analysis service) allows you to upload your raw data results, but only lets you upload one file.
 I have test results from both 23andme and Ancestry and wanted to consolidate them for this purpose.
 This would give me a larger data set to be analyzed.